FuminHe/Large-scale-Processing-of-JSON-Objects/README.md

 <br/>Size of physical memory: 8G
 <br/>Type of Disk: SSD
 <br/>Operating System and version: Win 10
-2.  list the performance bottleneck(s) of your program when it runs on your computer:
+2. When I test the program on small.txt and medium.txt, it performs well.
+But when I test on large.txt, the Visual Studio always stops responding when it finish calculating the average.